 Ride your bike!
 Have fun!
 But remember, better, safer bicycling infrastructure needs your active support to make things happen.
 Check out the many great resources listed below.
 Signup for our newsletter, signup to become an ambassador, or become a Bike Colorado Springs member to stay informed and advocate for a more bike friendly environment in the Pikes Peak Region.

 There are many ways to become a bike advocate and we will provide specific activities and actions that will help support our mission.
 Those public agencies need you vocal support.

 Below are some organizations and how you can become involved in the ongoing process to promote safer, and easier access for people who bicycle.

 Established in 1987, the Trails and Open Space Coalition (TOSC) is committed to preserving open space and parks and creating a network of trails, bikeways and greenways for the Pikes Peak Region.
-Bike Colorado Springs is a project of TOSC.
-TOSC staff members and volunteers are strong advocates for maintaining and improving regional bicycle infrastructure.
+Bike Colorado Springs financially sponsored by TOSC Read more about our structure on our About Us Page